inc2734/habakiri/wp-repository/readme.txt

 Tags: white, fixed-layout, fluid-layout, responsive-layout, one-column, two-columns, left-sidebar, right-sidebar, editor-style, sticky-post, microformats, featured-images, custom-colors, custom-menu, custom-background, custom-header, custom-colors
 Requires at least: 4.1
 Tested up to: 4.3.1
-Stable tag: 2.2.1
+Stable tag: 2.3.0
 License: GPLv2 or later
 License URI: license.txt

 == Description ==
 Habakiri is the simple theme based on Bootstrap 3.
 This theme's goal is to create a responsive, bootstrap based WordPress theme quickly.
 The design is very simple, easy to create of child theme.
-Features are, 100% responsive layouts, the Glyphicons and Genericons icons, 7 page templates, 8 header design patterns, many color settings, a lot of hooks, related posts, minified CSS and JavaScript, Sass and PHP Class in functions.php.
+Features are, 100% responsive layouts, the Glyphicons, Genericons, Font Awesome icons, 7 page templates, 8 header design patterns, many color settings, a lot of hooks, related posts, minified CSS and JavaScript, Sass and PHP Class in functions.php.

 == Installation ==